Violence causes more injury and death in children, teenagers, and young adults than infectious disease, cancer, or birth defects.

 There is no single explanation for the violence caused by youth.
 Many different things cause violent behaviour in children.
 The more these things are present in a child's life, the more likely he or she is to commit an act of violence.
 Behaviour will change depending on a child's age and gender.
 Violent behaviour may be targeted at parents, other children, friends, or other family members.

-Violent crimes include assault, rape, and robbery.
+Violent crimes include assault, sexual assault (rape), and robbery.
 Most violent crimes occur between friends or acquaintances or within families.

 What are the warning signs for violent behaviour?